-- 4.9 The Council has undertaken an assessment of the amount of business rates that it expects to collect during 2025/26, based on this and after allowing for the allocation of resources to Central Government and to the County Council it is estimated that £7.144m of the £35.525m of business rates generated within the City will be retained by the Council. - 4.10 Beyond 2025/26 forecasting the level of Business Rates income to be retained is extremely challenging due to a lack of detail around the proposed reset of baselines and changes to the level of underlying need.
+- 4.9 The Council has undertaken an assessment of the amount of business rates that it expects to collect during 2025/26, based on this and after allowing for the allocation of resources to Central Government and to the County Council it is estimated that £7.119m of the £42.595m of business rates generated within the City will be retained by the Council. - 4.10 Beyond 2025/26 forecasting the level of Business Rates income to be retained is extremely challenging due to a lack of detail around the proposed reset of baselines and changes to the level of underlying need.
 These reforms, have the potential to wipe out the majority of the accumulated gains the Council has achieved since the launch of the current system in 2013/14 and return income to the Council's baseline levels.
-In 2025/26 the accumulated growth to the Council is c£2.2m p.a.
-The assumptions forecasts will continue to be assessed as further information regarding the design and implementation of the reforms, including any transitional arrangements, are made available. - 4.11 The level of retained business rates is calculated on the basis that the Council participates in the Lincolnshire Business Rate Pool in 2025/26.
+In 2025/26 the accumulated growth to the Council is c£2.2m p.a, of which it retains £1.1m.
+The assumptions and forecasts will continue to be assessed as further information regarding the design and implementation of the reforms, including any transitional arrangements, are made available. - 4.11 The level of retained business rates is calculated on the basis that the Council participates in the Lincolnshire Business Rate Pool in 2025/26.
 The pool consists of this Council, Lincolnshire County Council and the six other Lincolnshire District Councils.
-Membership of this pool allows the Council to retain an element of growth that would have otherwise been payable via a levy to the Government, this equates to retained resources of £0.674m in 2025/26.
-As the business rates reset is set to be implemented in 2026/27, it is assumed that pooling will not continue beyond 2025/26. - 4.12 Forecast business rates in the draft MTFS 2025-30 are based on the most recent available estimates of Lincoln's business rates base.
-However, until the business rates base for 2025/26 is finalised at the end of January 2025 the estimates in the draft MTFS are subject to change.
+Membership of the pool allows the Council to retain an element of growth that would have otherwise been payable via a levy to the Government, this equates to additional retained resources of £0.663m in 2025/26.
+As the business rates reset is set to be implemented in 2026/27, it is assumed that pooling will not continue beyond 2025/26.

-4.13 Other Specific Grants
+4.12 Other Specific Grants